Penrose-Library/Archives-Website/content/pages/research-services.md

 ---
 ## Reading Room Procedures

-The Reading Room is open 9 a.m.-noon & 1-4 p.m., Monday through Friday.
 Drop-in hours are available, pending staff availability, Tuesday-Thursday 9 a.m.-noon & 1-4 p.m.
 Appointments are required on Monday and Friday and are preferred Tuesday-Thursday.
 Appointments must be made at least 24 hours in advance.
 [Appointments can be made online](https://whitman.libcal.com/appointments/archives-appointment).

 The following guidelines are required for all patrons working in the Reading Room: